jmcglone/jmcglone.github.io/_posts/2018-12-29-Understanding-IDQ_UOPS_NOT_DELIVERED.md

 Because we have multiple execution units we can execute multiple uops in parallel.
 Most of modern Intel CPUs are 4-wide, meaning that we can schedule 4 uops each cycle.
 But it usually happens that due to some hazards (data dependency/execution unit occupied/lack of uops to schedule) we can't fully utilize all available slots and, say, issue only 3 uops.

-PMC `IDQ_UOPS_NOT_DELIVERED.CORE` counts how many slots we failed to utilize.
+We can have a counter that will keep track of how many slots we failed to utilize.
 So if, let’s say, we deliver only 1 uop this counter will be increased by 3 (it’s basically 4 – 1 is 3).
 If we deliver 4 uops in one cycle it will not be increased because we did a good job of filling all available slots.
 As you already guessed the lower the value for this counter, the better.

 In reality CPU is much more complicated than this and there is IDQ (Instruction Decode Queue) and RAT (Resource Allocation Table).
-Our PMC counts the number of uops not delivered from IDQ to RAT and RAT is not stalled.
-But this goes beyond the topic of this article, so i won't dive deeper.
-For us it's just important to understand that there is a "bridge" from CPUs front end to the back end and we have a mean to monitor it.
+Our PMC `IDQ_UOPS_NOT_DELIVERED.CORE` counts the number of uops not delivered from IDQ to RAT and **RAT is not stalled**.
+I hope it will become more clear once you'll go through examples (see below).
+I will not describe how IDQ and RAT interoperate because this goes beyond the topic of this article.
+For us it's just important to understand that there is a "bridge" from CPUs front end to the back end and we have means to monitor it.

 ### Example 1